lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 Mixing time aside, the extreme compactness of local optimisation is in fact something that I want to avoid.
 I aim to find out if mandating compactness in state constitutions can inadvertently adversely affect democratic representation.
-But restricting one's analysis to extremely compact plans deals a huge blow to the external validity of any such finding.
-Redistrictors care about a lot of other considerations apart from compactness, and therefore most definitely do not optimise solely over compactness.
+But restricting one's analysis to extremely compact plans means that we cannot say much about the relationship between compactness and spatial diversity.
+In addition, extremely compact plans are *not* a representative subset of the plans unbiased redistrictors might draw.
+This is because redistrictors care about a lot of other considerations apart from compactness, and therefore most definitely do not optimise solely over compactness.
 State constitutions demand that plans be "reasonably compact", not "maximally compact": it's vanishingly unlikely that those extremely compact plans would resemble the types of plans that would be drawn in real life.
 As such, *even* if I found that optimally compact plans had greater spatial diversity, this would have very little bearing on redistricting policy.
 It's far more instructive to see whether the relationship holds in the plans that legislators could actually be expected to draw.

 ---

+How can we get a representative subset of plans that legislators could actually be expected to draw?
 Given that legislators care a lot about many different considerations, might it be better to try and include these considerations into the score function?
 This is what the second approach does.
 While this approach holds strong theoretical merit, I find that this approach introduces too many degrees of freedom.
-The choice of what factors to include in the score function is
-contentious: \citeauthor{h2018} use population deviation, Polsby-Popper score, county boundaries and minority deviation.
-But they could just as easily have included factors such as proportionality or number of cut edges (proposed in
-\cite{dc2016}) for instance.
+The choice of what factors to include in the score function is contentious: \citeauthor{h2018} use population deviation, Polsby-Popper score, county boundaries and minority deviation.
+But they could just as easily have included factors such as proportionality or number of cut edges (proposed in \cite{dc2016}) for instance.
 Even if there is a strong justification for including exactly those factors, there is still significant researcher freedom to operationalise the scores.
 For instance, \citeauthor{h2018} and
 \citeauthor{dd2019va} both include a population deviation score, but operationalise the metric differently.

 Furthermore, any score function has to be assigned specific weights--- but this assignment is somewhat arbitrary and open to argument.
+For instance,
-For instance, \citeauthor{h2018} "chose a VRA score function which awards lower scores to districting plans which had one district close to 44.48% African-Americans and a second district close to 36.20% African-Americans", on the basis that the 2016 districting plan which was accepted by the Court had districts with those proportions.
+\citeauthor{h2018} "chose a VRA score function which awards lower scores to districting plans which had one district close to 44.48% African-Americans and a second district close to 36.20% African-Americans", on the basis that the 2016 districting plan which was accepted by the Court had districts with those proportions.
 But this is incredibly arbitrary.
 Obviously, just because a particular district was accepted by the Court with those proportions of African-Americans doesn't imply that those exact proportions of African-Americans are optimal.

 To be clear, these problems are not insurmountable.
 If there is a strong theoretical basis for one particular operationalisation over another, then